RxnRover/CyRxnOpt/docs/source/supported_algorithms.rst

 algorithms enable efficient exploration of reaction condition landscapes, local and global search strategies, and single- or multi-objective decision-making.

+Below are sections briefly describing each supported algorithm, along with the :term:`CyRxnOpt ID` associated with each method in CyRxnOpt.

 Nelder-Mead Simplex
 -------------------